bio-tools/biotoolsDocs/hangouts.rst

 **Ad 1) Plan for bio.tools content expansion (Jon Ison)**

-We currently have ~3000 entries in bio.tools and we are on track with the registry growth targets in the `top down plan <https://docs.google.com/document/d/1AM0iLimpT4ClybEKYYdWu52RzJ9GKqUpW2DZflS6_4c/edit>`_ which are:
+We currently have ~2700 entries in bio.tools and - assuming additions in 2016 Q4 occur as scheduled - are about on track with the registry growth targets in the `top down plan <https://docs.google.com/document/d/1AM0iLimpT4ClybEKYYdWu52RzJ9GKqUpW2DZflS6_4c/edit>`_ which are:

 - 2016 Q4 5000 entries